Queue-Fair/akamai/README.md

 **IMPORTANT:**  Once you are sure the Akamai Adapter is working as expected, remove the Client-Side JavaScript Adapter tag from your pages if you were using it, and also remove any Server-Side Adapter code from your origin server if you had already installed it.

-**IMPORTANT:**  Responses that contain a `Location:` header or a `Set-Cookie` header from the Adapter must not be cached!
+**IMPORTANT:**  Responses that contain a `Location:` header or a `Set-Cookie` header from the Adapter **must not** be cached!
 You can check which cache-control headers are present using your browser's Inspector Network Tab.
 The Adapter will set a `Cache-Control` header to disable browser and Akamai caching if it sets a cookie or sends a redirect - do not override these with your own EdgeWorker code or other framework.
+You **should** ensure that none of the pages that may trigger a queue (the ones that can match your current or future Activation Rules) are cached by adding suitable `Cache-Control` headers to your origin responses.

 ### For maximum security